 Haemophilus influenzae type B (Hib) is a bacterium commonly found in the upper respiratory tract, which can cause a range of serious diseases particularly in young children.
 Hib infection is associated with a broad variety of medical conditions, from skin and ear infections to serious illnesses such as meningitis (inflammation of the membranes around the brain and spinal cord), epiglottitis (inflammation of part of the voice box), infectious arthritis and pneumonia.

 Before Hib vaccines were included in the vaccination schedule in 1993, Hib was a common cause of life-threatening infections, particularly in children under the age of two.
 However, since routine immunisation began, there has been a reduction of more than 95% in notified cases of Hib infections in Australia.

 Hib is a highly contagious bacterium, which is spread by direct contact or through droplets produced in the coughs or sneeze of an infected person.
 Despite its name, Hib is a bacterium and is not a form of influenza (flu), which is caused by a virus.

-Babies with meningitis may have neck stiffness, sensitivity to lights, drowsiness, poor feeding and high fever.
-Babies with epiglottitis may have breathing difficulties and be dribbling and anxious.
-Both meningitis and epiglottitis can develop quickly and if left untreated, can rapidly cause death.
+It can take between two and four days after infection for symptoms to show.
+The classical signs of meningitis – neck stiffness and sensitivity to lights – may not be detected in infants, who are more likely to present with drowsiness, poor feeding and high fever.
+Children with epiglottitis may have breathing difficulties and be dribbling and anxious.
+Both meningitis and epiglottitis can develop quickly and, if left untreated, can rapidly become life-threatening.

-For further information on routine childhood immunisation, refer to the Understanding Childhood Immunisation booklet.
+- For further information on routine childhood immunisation, refer to the understanding childhood immunisation booklet.

-Clinical advice for immunisation providers regarding the use of Menitorix® in delivering catch-up vaccinations
+- Clinical advice for immunisation providers regarding the use of Menitorix® in delivering catch-up vaccinations.